 The programme includes a coaching scheme with access to individuals who are visionary leaders, thinkers, creators and front runners in their own respective disciplines (within the health and care sector).
 Students on the programme are required to attend meetings with their allocated coach through a combination of face to face and/or online interaction.

 We have an online community of practice where students can interact and debate relevant topics and issues as sharing and learning from each other is strongly encouraged.
 Students should make a meaningful contribution to the online community via social media, discussions, webinars and podcasts.
 Students can also publish blogs, articles or media clips to promote the learning from the programme to future student cohorts and others.

 To help leaders to put their skills in to practice, we encourage students to undertake a project.
 Whilst you can learn about leadership on paper, but there’s even more to learn from leading a project and leading others.
 Our project themes include promoting interprofessional learning, support student wellbeing, promoting inclusive student recruitment, develop student networks, promoting professions, and research.

-The programme ends with a final residential meeting and students are required to submit a final report (approximately 500-1000 words) to the Council of Deans of Health reflecting on the experience of the programme and the leadership journey.
+The programme ends with a final online conference and students are required to submit a final report (approximately 500-1000 words) to the Council of Deans of Health reflecting on the experience of the programme and the leadership journey.